 Multi-Group AKC judge explains how to develop a discerning eye for the breed type essence and what separates a GREAT dog from a good one.

-TYPE, BALANCE AND SYMMETRY
+EYE ON TYPE, BALANCE AND SYMMETRY

 Developing A Discerning Eye!